 Black Friday may have come and gone, but the holiday season is still brimming with countless promotions and deals "too good to pass up."
 However, once all is said and done, we can often find that our bank accounts have taken a bad hit as we head into the New Year.
 Plans we made for travel, moving, or taking a career risk are then put on the back burner as our bank balances recover from our holiday spending.

-Bolster your self-esteem before you buy.
-Because so many ads play off feelings of inadequacy, it's a healthy practice to take note of your value before making a purchase to feel better about yourself or situation.
+Because so many ads play off feelings of inadequacy, it's a healthy practice to take note of your value before making a purchase to feel better about yourself or the situation.
 "Given that retailers want to make you feel that you lack something important if you don't buy their product, focus on the personal strengths you have that contribute to a positive sense of self," recommends Whitbourne.

-Next up, here are 13 things you should stop wasting money on.
+Next up, here are 9 things we spend too much money on.